Fluoride Varnish - Safety and Effectiveness

 According to the Centers for Disease Control and Prevention (CDC), approximately one in five children have untreated tooth decay by age 19.5 The CDC also states that over half of children between the ages of 6 and 8 have had a cavity in at least one of their baby teeth.

-So, it’s no wonder dental professionals recommend using treatments such as fluoride varnish when it comes to preventing tooth decay.
+So it is no surprise that dental professionals recommend fluoride varnish to help prevent tooth decay.

 The evidence suggests a 43% reduction in decayed, missing, and filled tooth surfaces in children and adolescents who received fluoride treatment for their permanent teeth.

 Additionally, the review looked at trials investigating the effect of fluoride varnish on baby teeth.
-It found a 37% reduction in decayed, missing, and filled tooth surfaces for children in that group.7
+It found a 37% reduction in decayed, missing, and filled tooth surfaces for children in that group.

 Benefits

 Many studies have found that fluoride can help prevent cavities in both children and adults.
-Additional benefits include:8
+Additional benefits include:

-Fluoride varnish can be applied up to 4 times per year or every 3 months.9 Studies show that children who get fluoride varnish every 3 months have fewer cavities than those who get it less often or not at all.10
+Fluoride varnish can be applied up to 4 times per year or every 3 months.
+Studies show that children who get fluoride varnish every 3 months have fewer cavities than those who get it less often or not at all.

 Risks and Potential Side Effects